Gwenno Saunders: Solo career (2010–present)

 Gwenno toured as a synth player with Pnau and Elton John in 2012.

 In June 2012, Saunders released a five-song Welsh language EP, Ymbelydredd, available on hand-painted cassettes on Peski Records.

-Gwenno appears on The Boy Least Likely To's 2013 album The Great Perhaps, contributing vocals to the track "It Could Have Been Me".
+Gwenno appears on The Boy Least Likely To's 2013 album The Great Perhaps, contributing vocals to the track "It Could've Been Me".

 She released her first solo full-length album, the Welsh-language Y Dydd Olaf, in October 2014 on Peski Records.
-In May 2015 Gwenno was signed to Heavenly Recordings.
+In May 2015, Gwenno was signed to Heavenly Recordings.
 The label re-released her debut album in July.
 The album won Best Welsh Album at the 2015 National Eisteddfod and in November 2015 won the 2014–2015 Welsh Music Prize.

 Gwenno also co-produced and co-hosted a Welsh radio show on Cardiff Radio titled "Cam O'r Tywyllwch" ("A Step Away from the Darkness") with her Peski Records colleagues.
 The team was also behind the CAM '15 music festival in Cardiff, which took place in April 2015 and featured the first live performance in over 20 years by Welsh music post-punk pioneers Datblygu.